Clinics

 Small group and private clinics for all levels.

 Learning from a professional allows you to focus on the most essential skills which translates to climbing more confidently, safely & quickly.
-Clinics are taught a principle-based style to help you understand not just WHAT to do but WHY to do it.

 Improvised Rescue

+• Whether you are leading or following, basic rescue skills are crucial to learn and practise.
 If you, your partner or an adjacent party have an injury, stuck ropes, rappel past your anchor (the list of reasons is endless) or you simply want to gain overall efficiency and add to your technical toolbox, this course will provide you with ACMG best practises of common climbing systems and real world applications of them.

 This clinic is for folks who want to increase their confidence while on the wall; decision making, planning, preparation, communication and the technical elements of improvised self and partner rope rescue.